com-480-data-visualization/datavis-project-2022-syrinx/Milestone1.md

 At this stage of the project we are thinking of 5 differents views:
 - an ensemble view
-- a portrait view of women related data
+- a portrait view
-- a statistical
+- a statistical view
-- a timeline view of women data
+- a timeline view
 - a map view

 The ensemble view will display the 1840 women (probably with icons) and filters would highlights a subset of icons based on the criteria.